todhuff/weid/README.md

 like it had (almost) everything I needed, so I ran with it.
 This is the result.

 When the program runs directly from the console (without X), it needs to be run as root.

-Running under X requires no special permissions, though you will need at least read access to /etc/weid/ (and any files in there).
+Running under X requires no special permissions, though you will need at least read access to /etc/weid/ (and any files therein).

 ## Installation
 By hand, for now.